Albert0147/G-SFDA/README.md

 > sh visda.sh (for VisDA)\
 > sh office-home.sh (for Office-Home)

+We provide the training log files, source model and target model in this [link](https://drive.google.com/drive/folders/1QrK_oDWbSAXdLzICUhSc2sdrxlUcXF5n?usp=sharing).
+You can directly strat the source-free adaptation from our source model to reproduce the results.

 ## Domain Classifier
 The file 'domain_classifier.ipynb' contains the code for training domain classifier and evaluating the model with estimated domain ID (on VisDA).